JBMatthews/StayingAlivePDI/README.md

    sudo launchctl stop com.vix.cron sudo launchctl start com.vix.cron
    ```
+   > If this doesn't work, you will need to restart your computer.

 Now cron can run scripts in your home folders like `Documents/`.